-The Mangano Administration created options to reduce health premium costs.
-Aetna Inc. was selected to provide an insurance plan at a cost that is more than fifteen percent lower than the NYSHIP Base Plan for employees hired after April 1, 2014.
-The next administration should continue to explore other premium cost saving options and seek savings as collective bargaining contracts sunset at the end of 2017.
+The County is exploring various options to reduce health premium costs.
+Aetna Inc. was selected to provide an insurance plan at a cost that is fifteen percent lower than the NYSHIP Base Plan for employees hired after April 1, 2014.
+The Administration continues to explore other premium cost saving options and will seek savings as collective bargaining contracts sunset at the end of 2017.
+Additional opportunities exist for savings in both dental and optical plans as the County is in the selection process for a dental provider.